 This past weekend, a new massive series of 19 more captivating murals in support of Street Art for Mankind, has gone up in Houston.

-With funding provided by Houston Downtown Management District (Downtown District) and its corporate partner TotalEnergies, CHI will host the massive Downtown art walk with production partner Street Art for Mankind (SAM).
+With funding provided by Houston Downtown Management District (Downtown District) and its corporate partner TotalEnergies, CHI has hosted the massive Downtown art walk with production partner Street Art for Mankind (SAM).